 10. Second-hand bookstores near you

-Bookstores in your area can be another great place to sell used textbooks.
-Indie bookstores can be a great place to get cash back for your used textbooks.
+Second-hand or indie bookstores can be a great place to get cash back for your used textbooks.
 Sometimes they will give you store credit instead.

 Be efficient by calling them ahead of time to confirm if they take used textbooks.
-Check out this list for the best place to sell textbooks in your state.

 11. Valore Books